ANG13T/bashsweep/README.md

 bashsweep is open to any contributions.
 Please fork the repository and make a pull request with the features or fixes you want to implement.

 ### Support
-If you enjoyed skytrack, please consider [becoming a sponsor](https://github.com/sponsors/ANG13T) or donating on [buymeacoffee](https://www.buymeacoffee.com/angelinatsuboi) in order to fund my future projects.
+If you enjoyed bashsweep, please consider [becoming a sponsor](https://github.com/sponsors/ANG13T) or donating on [buymeacoffee](https://www.buymeacoffee.com/angelinatsuboi) in order to fund my future projects.

 To check out my other works, visit my [GitHub profile](https://github.com/ANG13T).